Questions about this event?

 • A creative work that you will share as part of the showcase and/or describe your process for creating the work.

-To present your work at the showcase, you will need to provide information about your work in the application.
-The application will ask you for:
+To present your work at the showcase, you will need to provide information about your work.
+The submission form will ask you for:

-• A title for your work.
+• A title for your presentation.
 Make sure your title clearly and concisely indicates the nature of your work.
-Use keywords, but do not use abbreviations or acronyms
+Use keywords, but do not use abbreviations or acronyms.

-• If your project is part of a course or has been mentored by a Luther College faculty or staff member, you will be asked for the name of this person.
-Please consult with your mentor before submitting your application
+• The name of the Luther College faculty or staff member who supervised this project.
+Please consult with your mentor before submitting your application.

 An abstract should include the following key pieces of information: